francma/everforest-jetbrains/README.md

 ## Contribution guide

-All colors should match to how it looks in neovim with Everforest theme selected and [treesitter](https://github.com/nvim-treesitter/nvim-treesitter) enabled.
+All colors should match to how it looks in [NeoVim with Everforest theme](https://github.com/sainnhe/everforest) selected and [treesitter](https://github.com/nvim-treesitter/nvim-treesitter) enabled.
 There are example files for each language in `examples` folder.